 For example, natural latex foam is a component you’ll typically find in many “healthy” mattresses.
 But given the cost, most companies include very little of the certified organic latex.
 For example, just 1 inch of the total 8 inches of a most natural latex mattresses is actually GOLS certified organic latex.
 That’s a pretty small fraction – kind of like having an organic apple orchard, with just 1/8 of the trees actually being truly organic.

 Finding a safe and organic mattress was the first priority but comfort was also really important to us.
 My husband and I take jujutsu together several times a week.
-It is a very physical form of martial arts that often involves throws, rolls and flying through the air so comfort was a priority.
+It is a very physical form of martial arts that often involves throws, rolls, and flying through the air.
+We admittedly often get a little sore from these workouts, so a rejuvenating sleep with as much pressure relief as possible was a priority.

 Many organic mattresses I’d tried tended to be very firm and I wanted to find one that was supportive, but not overly firm.